A new government is forming — so what is the future for schools and education?

 Earlier today, Boris Johnson made a speech on the steps of 10 Downing Street.
 It mostly concerned Brexit and the NHS.
 However, he said that in the weeks and months ahead, plans would be unveiled for better schools and education.
 It remains to be seen if, as the Conservatives have mooted, no-notice Ofsted inspections are introduced, since the proposals have been unpopular with teachers and education stakeholders.

-What did the Conservative manifesto promised?
+What did the Conservative manifesto promise?

 - School funding raised — extra £14 billion for schools across three years